 There is no admission fee for the Festival.
 Donations to help fund the Festival will be accepted and appreciated.
 Contact Info@BHMHF.org if you're interested in making a tax deductible contribute to help support the Festival.

 The Festival will be held in Blue Hill's historic village, centered on the scenic waterfront.
-Various activities will be occurring throughout the day, such as boat building demonstrations, oar carving, traditional boats on display, kiosks of organizations supporting or involved with the bay.
-On the water there will be more boats, demonstrations, many offering rides..
+Various activities will be occurring throughout the day, such as boat building demonstrations, wood carving, traditional boats on display, kiosks of organizations supporting or involved with the bay.
+On the water there will be more boats, many offering rides.
 Musicians will be adding to the maritime atmosphere with sea shanties and fiddle tunes.

-The Blue Hill Fire Department will be open during the Festival and they will have their fire fighting equipment on display.
+The Fire House will have an open house during the Festival with a fire truck on display.

 Check out our participant page for the most current information.